DAC-2015-23

 Project Information:

-DAC-2015-23 is a Native Forest from Managed Regrowth (NFMR) carbon project located on the "Oratara" station, approximately 80km southwest of Bollon and near the town of Dirranbandi in the Balonne Shire of Queensland.
-The project was registered in September 2015 and covers a substantial area of approximately 26,263 hectares.
+DAC-2015-23 (Project ID: ERF102124) is a native forest regeneration project located on Oratara Station, approximately 80km southwest of Bollon and northwest of Dirranbandi in the Balonne Shire of southern Queensland.
+Registered in September 2015, the project covers a substantial area of 26,263 hectares within the semi-arid Mulga Lands bioregion, an area traditionally dominated by pastoral grazing operations.

 Recommended Reading